raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-When a server has to close a DSO Session with a client (because of exceptional circumstances such as those outlined above) the server SHOULD, whenever possible, send a Retry Delay Operation TLV (see below) informing the client of the reason for the DSO Session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.
+When a server has to close a DSO Session with a client (because of exceptional circumstances such as those outlined above) the server SHOULD, whenever possible, send a Retry Delay request message (see below) informing the client of the reason for the DSO Session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.

-## Retry Delay Operation TLV {#retry}
+## Retry Delay TLV {#retry}

 There may be rare cases where a server is overloaded and wishes to shed load.
 If a server is low on resources it MAY simply terminate a client connection with